Table of Contents[Hide][Show]

 However, there is an environmental component as well.
 Those who have taken a lot of antibiotics and/or suffer from imbalanced gut flora also may experience health issues from consuming too many oxalates on a daily basis.

 What are Oxalates

-Oxalates and oxalic acid are naturally occuring chemicals.
-They are found in a wide variety of plant foods, from dark leafy greens, nuts and seeds, to many fruits and root crops!
-They are found in very low to nonexistent amounts in animal foods like dairy, meat and eggs.
+Oxalates and oxalic acid are naturally occurring chemicals.
+They are found in a wide variety of plant foods, from dark leafy greens, nuts, and seeds, to many fruits and root crops!
+They are found in very low to nonexistent amounts in animal foods like dairy, meat, and eggs.
 Thus, vegans and to a lesser extent, vegetarians find reducing sources of oxalic acid in the diet quite hard to do.

 In addition, our body produces them.
 The liver manufactures oxalates under certain low enzyme conditions.
 Thus, it is not fully accurate to classify oxalates as anti-nutrients.
 While researchers haven’t sorted out what role(s) this group of chemicals play, it is clear that like many in our food and body, it has both benefits and risks.

 Avoiding high oxalate foods is the quickest way to relief according to some doctors and health gurus.
 Many of these foods are nourishing and ancestral in origin.
 Why would we need to avoid these traditional foods?
 Isn’t there another way to prevent or resolve a problem with excessive buildup of oxalates in the body?